topkecleon/otouto/README.md

 | [Contributors](#contributors)                         |

 ## Setup
-You _must_ have Lua (5.2+), lua-socket, lua-sec, and dkjson installed.
+You _must_ have Lua (5.2+), luasocket, luasec, and dkjson installed.
+You should also have lpeg, though it is not required.
 It is recommended you install these with LuaRocks.
-To upload files, you must have curl installed.
+To upload photos and other files, you must have curl installed.
 To use fortune.lua, you must have fortune installed.

 Clone the repository and set the following values in `config.lua`: